easttennesseecc-star/Q-Top-Dog-IDE/PRODUCTION_LAUNCH_EXECUTIVE_SUMMARY.md

   └─→ Start Week 1, Day 1 (Dockerization)

 IN 4 WEEKS:
-  └─→ Launch Q-IDE to the world 🚀
+  └─→ Launch Top Dog to the world 🚀
 ```

 ---